istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 only the encrypted one, so the proxies see the TLS protocol only.
 For the proxies it does not matter if the original protocol is HTTP or MongoDB, all the Istio proxies can see is TLS traffic.

-The requirement 2 states that SNI and the source of the traffic must be monitored.
+The second requirement states that SNI and the source of the traffic must be monitored.
 Monitoring is the first step to prevent attacks.
 Even if attackers would be able to access external services from the cluster, if the access is monitored, there is a chance to discover the suspicious traffic and take a corrective action.